tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 and the equivalence described in `RFC 7049`_ these examples should be representative regardless of which of these two encodings is chosen.

-One exception to this rule is for sets.
+There are two exceptions to this rule.

+1. Sets
+!!!!!!!

 For CBOR messages,
 any sequence that is semantically a set (i.e. no repeated values allowed, order doesn't matter, and elements are hashable in Python) should be sent as a set.
 Tag 6.258 is used to indicate sets in CBOR;